Ignition

 New Vegetation Growth

 In the location of a previous wildfire, new growth flourishes.
 The ash from the burn provides the soil with plenty of nutrients, and the forest floor gets more sun because tall shading branches have been burned away.
 These areas grow verdant and wildlife begins to return.
+This aspect of wildfire is just one of the wildfire benefits that contributes to ecosystem health and renewal.

 Improved Preparedness